isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     for (auto i = 2; i <= N; ++i) {             // this could be some
         x += some_obj.do_something_with(i);  // arbitrarily long code
     }                                        // needed to initialize x
-    // from here, x should be const, but we can’t say so in code in this style
+    // from here, x should be const, but we can't say so in code in this style

 ##### Example, good